call-fold/python-test-everyday/README.md

 * Test05: ChangePictureDPI
 * Test06: FindMostImportantWord
 * Test07: CountLineNumOfProgram
+* Test08: FindContentFromHTML

 #### Will Do:

+* Test06:
-* find a file type to store ignore word list (json or something)
+    - find a file type to store ignore word list (json or something)
-* find a huge ignore word list on Internet
+    - find a huge ignore word list on Internet
+* Test07:
+    - separate code && text
+* Test08:
+    - learn more about how to use BeautifulSoup